Alumni Volunteer of the Year Award

-The Paul Lynch Volunteer of Year Award recognizes candidates annually who have shown outstanding voluntary service to the Saint Mary's University Alumni Association.
+The Paul Lynch Alumni Volunteer Recognition Award recognizes candidates annually who have shown outstanding voluntary service to the Saint Mary's University Alumni Association.

 All University employees and members of the Saint Mary's University Alumni Association may submit a one-page letter of recommendation for a candidate, illustrating their suitability for this award.
 A completed Alumni Awards Nomination Form must accompany the letter.